Oregon Association of Broadcasters

 A. The Chairman/Chairwoman shall appoint a nominating committee at least sixty days in advance of the annual meeting of the association, and their report shall be mailed to the membership at least thirty days in advance of the election.
 Election will be by mail referendum, which shall be completed at least ten days prior to the annual fall meeting of the association.

-(2) Directors shall be elected on one ballot with separate categories for “radio”, “television”, and “associate”, and the nominees receiving the highest number of votes in each category shall be declared elected.
-Election of directors shall be staggered so that no more than one-half of the directors are elected each year to maintain continuity.
+(2) Directors shall be elected on one ballot with separate categories for “radio”, “television”, and “associate” and the nominees receiving the highest number of votes in each category shall be declared elected.
+Election of directors shall be staggered so that no more than one-half of the directors are elected each year in order to maintain continuity.

 (3) Officers and Directors shall take office during the Association’s Annual Meeting.